Beacon’s Beach / Oil Piers

 Beacon’s Beach.

+“Beacon’s Beach” might sound nicer.
+Cleaner.
+Easier to put on a sign.
 But it doesn’t tell you anything about the place.
 So maybe this is nitpicky.
-Or maybe it’s just noticing how easily a name—and the history attached to it—can slip away.
+Or maybe it’s just noticing how easily a name and its history can slip away.

 Next